 More commonly known as “white ants”, this destructive pest is connected to the cockroach family.
-In Australia there are hundreds of termite species, many of which present no hazard to homes and buildings.
+In Australia, there are hundreds of termite species, many of which present no hazard to homes and buildings.
 There are, however, several species that do pose a threat which are the cause of major damage to properties, more than any storms, floods or fires.
 There are around 350 species of termites in Australia.

-There are three main groups of termites – subterranean, drywood and dampwood.
-The first, subterranean, are the major threat to timber buildings.
+There are three main groups of termites – subterranean, drywood and damp wood.
+The first, subterranean, is the major threat to timber buildings.
 Most termites are wood eaters, feeding on cellulose, an organic plant material, and travelling along the ground from their nest and constructing tunnels of mud into your property.
 Rarely coming into the open air, preferring to inhabit moist, dark areas.
 These destructive insects may live in colonies that may be located some 300 metres from the source of their food, which makes it difficult to trace, some many feet below the surface, or possibly even in mounds up to 6 metres tall.

 Checking your home for termite infestation